-2. Military and political activities undertaken by a government to defeat a rebellion or a guerrilla movement.
+A counterinsurgency includes the military and political activities undertaken by a government to defeat a rebellion or a guerrilla movement.

 2. Pertaining to a light or heat source which is not blocked or reflected: The direct rays of the sun were not good for the plants in Jane’s garden because they needed shade instead.

-3. Concerning something which takes place without any interference or go-betweens: The direct results of Mary’s baking were fabulous cookies, which smelled fantastic, and tasted delicious!
+3. Concerning something which takes place without any interference or go-betweens: The direct results of Mary’s baking were fabulous cookies, which smelled fantastic and tasted delicious!

 4. Characteristic of someone who is being frank and straight to the point: Tom wanted to be very direct and say exactly what he meant and not cause any misunderstandings.